39 Museums in Salvador: Discover the history and culture of Bahia

 Avenida Sete de Setembro, 2.490

-Housed in the former residence of Carlos Costa Pinto, the museum was founded in 1969 and is dedicated to preserving and exhibiting artefacts that belonged to the great families of the sugar aristocracy, offering a glimpse into the life and style of Brazil’s colonial elite.
+Located in the former residence of Carlos Costa Pinto, the museum was founded in 1969 and is dedicated to the preservation and display of artefacts belonging to the great families of the sugar aristocracy, offering an insight into the life and style of Brazil’s colonial elite.

 Museu Carlos Costa Pinto em Salvador BA

-The museum has a vast collection of 3,172 pieces from the 17th, 18th and 19th centuries, including:
+The museum has an extensive collection of 3,172 objects from the 17th, 18th and 19th centuries, including

 • Silverware;